MSc Health Data Science / Overview

 - Experience key technical skills and software for working with and manipulating health data.

-- Access sophisticated research and teaching facilities at the Medical Research Council's Health eResearch Centre (HeRC).
+- Access sophisticated research and teaching facilities at the Health eResearch Centre (HeRC) and the Connected Health Cities Programme.

 - Open up a wealth of career opportunities in the NHS, industry and academia - an estimated 52,000 data scientists are needed in the UK alone.